gromacs/gromacs/docs/user-guide/mdrun-performance.rst

    - NVIDIA: GeForce GTX 660M, GeForce GTX 660Ti, GeForce GTX 750Ti,
      GeForce GTX 780, GTX Titan

-Building an OpenCL program can take a significant amount of time.
-NVIDIA implements a mechanism to cache the result of the build.
-As a consequence, only the first run will take longer (because of the kernel builds), and the following runs will be very fast.
-AMD drivers, on the other hand, implement no caching and the initial phase of running an OpenCL program can be very slow.
+Building the OpenCL program can take a few seconds when :ref:`gmx mdrun` starts up, because the kernels that run on the GPU can only be compiled at run time.
 This is not normally a problem for long production MD, but you might prefer to do some kinds of work on just the CPU (e.g. see ``-nb`` above).